 Our due diligence efforts were focused primarily on communicating with the In-Scope Suppliers to obtain information with respect to the source and chain of custody of the necessary 3TG minerals in the products they supplied to us.
 All In-Scope Suppliers were sent an initial communication requesting that they complete a survey based on the standardized template originally developed by the Responsible Business Alliance (founder of the RMI) known as the "Conflict Minerals Reporting Template" or "CMRT".
 The CMRT was developed to facilitate disclosure and communication of information regarding SORs that provide materials in a company's supply chain and includes, among other things, questions regarding a supplier's conflict minerals policy, engagement with its own suppliers, origin of 3TG minerals in its products, and supplier due diligence.
 Our suppliers were requested to obtain completed CMRTs from their own production suppliers and encourage those suppliers to cascade the same requirement throughout their supply chain.
 We also obtain information relating to management of conflict minerals sourcing from suppliers required to complete an annual self-assessment questionnaire (SAQ).

-In-Scope Suppliers that provided responses in a format other than the CMRT were advised to resubmit their response in the requested format.
 In-Scope Suppliers that failed to respond at all to Magna were sent reminders to submit a CMRT by a specified deadline.

 iii.
 CMRT Review